thrasher-corp/gocryptotrader/docs/WS_ORDER_EVENTS.md

 # Websocket trade events

-GoCryptoTrader unifies trading and order-updating events by composing an order.Detail object.
+GoCryptoTrader unifies trades and order update events by composing an order.Detail object.
 This is the full list of order.Detail fields that exchange implementations should populate on streamed trade/order-update events.
 As exchanges provide different APIs, not all fields are mandatory.